PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 # Orchestration Quickstart

-This guide is desinged to get you to the point of successfully deploying a Prefect flow in as few steps as possible.
-For a more comprhensive introduction to Prefect's core orchestration concepts, please follow our [tutorial pages](/tutorial/index/).
+This guide is designed to get you to the point of successfully deploying a Prefect flow in as few steps as possible.
+For a more comprehensive introduction to Prefect's core orchestration concepts, please follow our [tutorial pages](/tutorial/index/).

 ### Step 1: [Install Prefect](/getting-started/installation/)

-We recommend installing Prefect using a Python virtual environment manager such as pipenv, conda, or virtualenv/venv.
+We recommend installing Prefect using a Python virtual environment manager such as conda, or virtualenv.

 ```bash
 pip install -U prefect